 Step Four: Assess the need for a seed treatment.
-A number of fungicides and insecticides are labeled for use as seed treatments on winter wheat and are listed in Pest Management in Wisconsin Field
+A number of fungicides and insecticides are labeled for use as seed treatments on winter wheat and are listed in What's on Your Seed.

-Crops 2021 (UW-Extension A3646).
 Seed treatment fungicides protect germinating seed and young seedlings from seedborne and soilborne pathogens.
 Seed treatment fungicides will not improve germination of seed that has been injured by environmental factors and will not resurrect dead seed.
 If seed with scab must be used for planting, a seed treatment fungicide is a must to improve germination and protect stand.
 Note that planting scabby seed won't increase the risk of FHB next spring.
 Also remember that seed treatment fungicides applied this fall will not protect against potential FHB infection next summer.
 You may still need to apply a foliar fungicide during anthesis to control FHB.